Inference in Cluster Randomized Trials with Matched Pairs: Main Results

 as $G \rightarrow \infty$, where

 with

 \end{theorem} Note that the asymptotic variance $\nu^2$ has exactly the same form as $\omega^2$ from Section \ref{sec:no_size}, with the only difference being that the final term of the expression conditions on both cluster characteristics $X_g$ and cluster size $N_g$.
-From this result it then follows that matching on cluster size in addition to cluster characteristics leads to a weakly lower asymptotic variance.
-To see this, note that by comparing $\omega^2$ and $\nu^2$ we obtain that